quotient-ai/quotient-typescript/README.md

 ## Usage

-Create an API key on Quotient and set it as an environment variable called `QUOTIENT_API_KEY`.
-Check out the examples in the `examples/` directory or see our [docs](https://docs.quotientai.co) for a more comprehensive walkthrough.
+Create an API key on [Quotient](https://app.quotientai.co/dashboard) and set it as an environment variable called `QUOTIENT_API_KEY`.

 Send your first log and detect hallucinations.
-Run the code below:
+Run the code below and see your Logs and Detections on your [Quotient Dashboard](https://app.quotientai.co/dashboard).

 ```typescript
 import { QuotientAI } from 'quotientai';